Neehi/udacity-udagram-microservices/README.md

 ### Travis CI

-Instructopms for installing Travis CI with a GitHub repository can be found [here](https://docs.travis-ci.com/user/tutorial/).
+Instructions for installing Travis CI with a GitHub repository can be found [here](https://docs.travis-ci.com/user/tutorial/).

 ## Dependencies